-- A. Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health. - Care of the Acutely Ill Patient - Care of Patients with Chronic Illness - Health Promotion and Wellness - Ongoing Care of Patients with Undifferentiated Signs, Symptoms, or Health Concerns - Management of Procedural Care - B. Medical Knowledge about established and evolving biomedical, clinical, and cognate (e.g., epidemiological, and social-behavioral) sciences and the application of this knowledge to patient care. - Demonstrates Medical Knowledge of Sufficient Breadth and Depth to Practice Family Medicine - Demonstrates appropriate Critical Thinking and Decision-Making Capabilities - C. System-Based Practice, as manifested by actions that demonstrate an awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal value.
-Residents are expected to demonstrate competency in: - Patient Safety and Quality Improvement - System Navigation for Patient-Centered Care - Physician Role in Health Care Systems - Advocacy - D. Practice-Based Learning and Improvement that involves investigation and evaluation of patient care, appraisal, and assimilation of scientific evidence, and improvements in patient care.
-Residents are expected to develop skills and habits to demonstrate competency in:

-- Evidence-Based and Informed Practice

-- Reflective Practice and Commitment to Personal Growth

-- E. Professionalism, as manifested through a commitment to carrying out professional responsibilities and an adherence to ethical principles, with expected demonstration of:

-- Professional Behavior and Ethical Principles
+- a.
+Patient Care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.

+- Care of the Acutely III Patient

+- Care of Patients with Chronic Illness

+- Health Promotion and Wellness - Ongoing Care of Patients with Undifferentiated Signs, Symptoms, or Health Concerns - Management of Procedural Care - b.
+Medical Knowledge about established and evolving biomedical, clinical, and cognate (e.g., epidemiological and social-behavioral) sciences and the application of this knowledge to patient care. - Demonstrates Medical Knowledge of Sufficient Breadth and Depth to Practice Family Medicine - Demonstrate appropriate critical Thinking and Decision Making - c.
+System-Based Practice, as manifested by actions that demonstrate an awareness of and responsiveness to the larger context and system of health care and the ability to effectively call on system resources to provide care that is of optimal value.
+Residents are expected to demonstrate competency in: - Patient Safety and Quality Improvement - System Navigation for Patient-Centered Care - Physician Role in Health Care Systems - Advocacy - d.
+Practice-Based Learning and Improvement that involves investigation and evaluation of patient care, appraisal and assimilation of scientific evidence, and improvements in patient care.
+Residents are expected to develop skills and habits to demonstrate competency in: - Evidence-Based and Informed Practice - Reflective Practice and Commitment to Personal Growth - e.
+Professionalism, as manifested through a commitment to carrying out professional responsibilities and an adherence to ethical principles, with expected demonstration of: - Professional Behavior and Ethical Principles - Accountability/Conscientiousness - Self-Awareness and Help-Seeking Behaviors
-- Accountability/Conscientiousness

-- Self-Awareness and Help-Seeking Behaviors

-- F. Interpersonal and Communication Skills that result in effective information exchange and teaming with patients, their families, and other health professionals.
+- f.
+Interpersonal and Communication Skills that result in effective information exchange and teaming with patients, their families, and other health professionals.
 Residents are expected to demonstrate competency in:

 - Patient- and Family-Centered Communication

 - Interprofessional and Team Communication

 - Communication within Health Care Systems

-Lines of Authority, Administrative Structure, and Accreditation
+Lines of Authority, administrative structure, and accreditation

-I. Lines of Authority/Hierarchy
+A. Lines of Authority/Hierarchy